tc39/proposal-type-annotations/README.md

 TypeScript ships out of the box with a high-quality build tool, and even though there are a number of ergonomic build tools such as webpack, Parcel, and the previously mentioned Snowpack.

-Here's an example of the documentation-based syntax from the TypeScript documentation:
+Here's an example of the documentation-based syntax from [TypeScript's JSDoc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#param-and-returns):

 ```js
 // Parameters may be declared in a variety of syntactic forms